Algebraic Surfaces in Positive Characteristic

 \subsection{Fundamental group}

-There do exist geometric obstructions to prevent a surface from being unirational: being dominated by a rational surface, the Albanese morphism of a unirational surface is trivial, and we conclude $b_1=0$.
-Moreover, Serre \cite{Serre pi1} has shown that the fundamental group of a unirational surface is finite, and Crew \cite{Crew pi1} that it does {\em not} contain $p$-torsion in characteristic $p$.
-A far more subtle invariant is the formal Brauer group (see below) that can prevent a surface from being unirational (and that may actually be the only obstruction for ``nice'' classes of surfaces).
+There do exist geometric obstructions to unirationality: being dominated by a rational surface, the Albanese morphism of a unirational surface is trivial, and we conclude $b_1=0$.
+Moreover, Serre \cite{Serre pi1} showed that the fundamental group of a unirational surface is finite, and Crew \cite{Crew pi1} that it does {\em not} contain $p$-torsion in characteristic $p$.
+A subtle invariant is the formal Brauer group (see Section \ref{subsec:K3 Artin} below), whose height can prevent a surface from being unirational (and that may actually be the only obstruction to unirationality for K3 surfaces).